mammooc/flexible-rating/README.md

-# awesome-rating
+# flexible-rating

-`awesome-rating` is a Polymer element providing a clickable rating.
+`flexible-rating` is a Polymer element providing a clickable rating.